-In addition, ASW has its own dedicated corporate administration company, Compass Administration Services Ltd (“CASL”), a preeminent corporate services provider of secretarial and corporate governance services to Bermuda entities.
+In addition, ASW has its own dedicated corporate administration company, Compass Administration Services Ltd. (“CASL”), a pre-eminent corporate services provider of secretarial, formation, and corporate governance services to Bermuda entities.

-Our Barristers and Attorneys bring many years of experience as lawyers in both Bermuda and a number of prominent foreign jurisdictions, including, England & Wales, New York, Canada, the British Virgin Islands, South East Asia, Ireland, South Africa, and Germany.
-Our lawyers speak English, Spanish, French, Italian, German, Afrikaans and Hungarian.
+Our Barristers and Attorneys bring many years of experience as lawyers in both Bermuda and a number of prominent foreign jurisdictions, including, England, New York, Canada, the British Virgin Islands, Ireland, Germany, South Africa and Malaysia.

 ASW is internationally renowned and respected and has extensive international ‘best friend’ links to other leading law firms in a multitude of onshore and offshore jurisdictions.
 We pride ourselves on the first class work we do for our clients both locally and internationally.
 We apply a rigorous analytical approach to all our work, however complex, whilst keeping in mind at all times the commercial and market considerations of our clients’ businesses.